-- Do not install the meter body where the ambient temperature exceeds 130°F. - Avoid installing the meter body next to equipment emitting strong electromagnetic fields that could distort the magnetic field generated by the flowmeter and cause measuring errors.

-Do not install the meter body where vacuum conditions may exist that could collapse the Teflon liner.
+- Do not install the meter body where the ambient temperature exceeds 130°F. - Avoid installing the meter body next to equipment emitting strong electromagnetic fields that could distort the magnetic field generated by the flowmeter and cause measuring errors. - Do not install the meter body where vacuum conditions may exist.